ut-ims-robotics/youbot_ux/README.md

 ## Setting up the on-board computer

-Download the desktop image of Ubuntu 18.04.5 from [here](https://releases.ubuntu.com/18.04/).
+Download the desktop image of Ubuntu 18.04.5 from [here](https://releases.ubuntu.com/18.04/) and put it onto a flash drive.

-Install Ubuntu 18.04.5 onto youBots on-board computer with this [tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).
+Install Ubuntu 18.04.5 onto youBot's on-board computer with this [tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).

 Install ROS Melodic with instructions from [here](http://wiki.ros.org/melodic/Installation/Ubuntu).